konspyre/avrrrinator/hardware/revA/README.md

 the silk, and then tacking in an opposite corner.

 The other headers (power select, 6-pin ISP header) can also be placed with decent precision using this method.

-## Use

-1. Install avrdude

-2. Install/plug in your Bus Pirate 3 and make sure that it works on your system.
-[Bus Pirate AVR programming guide](http://dangerousprototypes.com/docs/Bus_Pirate_AVR_Programming)

-3. Plug in all cables, attach the Avrrrinator PCB to the Bus Pirate (note orientation of all cabling before applying power).

-4. Set the voltage jumper to your desired level.

-5. Write to your AVR breakouts with the following: `avrdude -v -p attiny4313 -c buspirate -P /dev/ttyUSB0 -U flash:w:blinky4313.hex`

-Replace: `attiny4313`, `/dev/ttyUSB0`, and `blinky4313.hex` with values from your own environment.

 ## Todo